Water Damage Restoration – Is DIY’ing The Right Move?

 Now, you might ask the question: “What professionals do I call for my damage?”
 If you live in the Santa Rosa area, Bravo Restoration and Construction will take care of the intense problem.
 Bravo Restoration’s process of water damage restoration begins with stopping the intrusion of water, such as turning off the water or covering your roof.
 Then the workers will begin drying your house, followed by monitoring the humidity levels.
 After all water and humidity are resolved, if any structural damage occurs, the professionals will repair the affected area.
 Anything like carpet, hardwood, or insulation will be installed to transform your home into a pre-loss condition.
 Avoid the dangerous, stressful situation of DIY water damage repair and call a professional!

 Bravo Restoration thrives on being the most reputable restoration company in Northern California.
 We enjoy a sense of accomplishment, and an internal drive to make things right.
-Bravo’s team accomplishes this by serving others in a way no one else will.
+BRC’s team accomplishes this by serving others in a way no one else will.